FAQ.

 Lookalike Audience

-A group of users who have similar characteristics to an advertiser's existing customers.
+A group of users that share similar characteristics to an advertiser's existing customers.
 This target group is often created based on data from existing customers.